Driver’s License Restoration in Michigan

 Most people take the ability to drive for granted.
-If your license has been suspended or revoked, you know what a major impact not being able to drive can have on your daily life.
+If your license has been suspended or revoked due to DUI charges, you know what a major impact this can have on your daily life.
 At Grewal Law PLLC, we can assist you with all aspects of driver’s license restoration.
 Our attorneys have more than 100 years of combined experience and an in-depth understanding of the laws regarding driver’s license revocation.
 Whether your license was suspended as a result of an alcohol or drug-related charge or you currently have a restricted driving license, we can help you fully understand your legal options.
 It is important that you act quickly; in certain cases, you only have 14 days to request a hearing to appeal your suspended driver’s license.

 Get in touch with our team today.
 Call Grewal Law PLLC at (888) 211-5798 or submit an online contact form to request a free consultation.